jegli/advent-of-code/README.md

 When I read the text for part two I was slightly confused at first but luckily advent-of-code always provides example input and output.
 This makes it a perfect fit for [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and I quickly set up [jest](https://jestjs.io/) and threw [TypeScript](https://www.typescriptlang.org/) in there as well because why not, types are fun. 🤓

 Checkout the [calcFuel function](./src/day-01/day-01.ts) and the [tests](./src/day-01/day-01.test.ts).
 I chose the recursive approach even though I seem to remember from university that the iterative solution would be more memory efficient, not that this matters for this example anyway.
 Just a thought, how did you solve it?

+## Day 2
+Checkout the [runIntcodeProgram function](./src/day-02/day-02.ts) and the [tests](./src/day-02/day-02.test.ts).
+I am not a big fan of that nested loop to find the "noun" and "verb".
+What is your take on this one?